Oxford, Ohio: Arts and culture

+Museums in the city include the Robert A. Hefner Museum of Natural History, the Karl Limper Geology Museum, the William Holmes McGuffey Museum, and the Richard and Carole Cocks Art Museum.
 Oxford has a public library, a branch of the Lane Libraries.

-Museums include the Robert A. Hefner Museum of Natural History, the Karl E. Limper Geology Museum, the William Holmes McGuffey Museum, and the Richard and Carole Cocks Art Museum.

 Parks and recreation

 The Miami University Natural Areas has over 17 miles of hiking trails throughout Oxford.
 Hikers can hike through the Silvoor Biology Sanctuary and up to the bluffs, or through the 100 acre Western Woods to enjoy a "magnificent stand of oaks, beech and maples".